mwjsanders/webservices-workshop/src/WORKSHOP.md

 npm install --save-dev parcel-bundler eslint
 ```

-Then setup ESLint by running `eslinit --init` and answer questions with:
+Setting up a linter helps with detecting syntax errors and conforming to a particular style guide.
+This workshop uses ESLint a JavaScript linter, setup ESLint by running `eslinit --init` and answer questions with:

 - How would you like to use ESLint?
     - To check syntax, find problems, and enforce code style